chrisjim316/freeCodeCamp-/Video Challenge Progress Tracker/README.md

   - shows which element or part of the page took the longest
   - shows load time for each feature on the page
 * Chrome Dev Tools: Sources
-  - debugging purposes (etc: setting breakpoints)
+  - debugging purposes (ex: setting breakpoints)

 [Full map](https://www.freecodecamp.org/map) of the FCC curriculum.